getlocalci/circle-advanced-setup-workflow/README.md

 For example, if there's no `.php` file in the diff, the PHPUnit tests won't run.

-And if the only edits are in `README.md`, no dynamic jobs run.
+And if the PR only changes the `README.md`, no dynamic jobs will run.

 This repository demonstrates an advanced use case of setup workflow feature on CircleCI.
 For instance, it implements both path filtering and config splitting.